More results found.

-On behalf of the State of Rhode Island, I would like to welcome you to our new investor relations website.
-We appreciate your interest and investment in bonds issued by the State, as it allows us to make critical investments in public infrastructure throughout Rhode Island.
-We are committed to maintaining our strong bond ratings, and we are also committed to being as transparent as possible with the investor community and public at large.
+Welcome to our State of Rhode Island's investor relations website.
+We appreciate your interest and investment in bonds issued by the State, as it allows us to make critical investments in public infrastructure.
+We are committed to maintaining our strong bond ratings, and being as transparent as possible with the investor community and public at large.

 I hope you find this website useful as you seek to better understand the credit fundamentals of the State of Rhode Island.
 Please do not hesitate to contact our office with suggestions for how we can be doing better.
 Thanks again for your interest in our bond program.

 Treasurer partners with local artists to highlight the opportunity to invest in school improvements, clean water and sustainable infrastructure